(First published here 24/3/21, revised and updated August 2021)

-From this point followed four months of Sally ghosting me while stabbing me in the back, revealing confidences and betraying my trust – all of which I knew full well was happening but was powerless to stop.
-By the time the narcissist had finished manipulating Sally I was a blathering mess, I was being ostracised and felt paranoid, and excluded from the group of women I’d been slowly forming friendships with and had come to care for these past 2 and a half years.
+From this point followed months of Sally ghosting me while stabbing me in the back, revealing confidences and betraying my trust – all of which I knew full well was happening but was powerless to stop.
+By the time Princess Jenny had finished manipulating Sally I was a blathering mess, I was being ostracised and had begun to feel paranoid, and excluded from a group of women I’d been slowly forming friendships with and had come to care for these past 2 and a half years.
 My previously friendly and open-to-all-comers yoga group was now divided into two halves: those who were in with the narcissist’s collection of ‘cool girls’ and those who were not.
 Sounds a bit like bitchy high school girls, doesn’t it?
 That’s because it is.
 Narcissists aren’t known for their maturity.

 On top of that, my health had been crap since October, I’d been in relentless pain for months due to my main medications for Rheumatoid Arthritis ceasing to work, and I was experiencing painful flares and was not coping.
 It was looking very much like writing and playing music – the two areas I’ve still managed to achieve some success in, despite my illness – would no longer be possible.
-On top of that, my ‘freelance career’ I’d worked so hard to establish got cruelled by bullies in the disability and freelance writing networks who’ve decided second wave feminists and people who call themselves ‘women’ are ‘trans exclusionary’ and should now be erased.
+As well, my ‘freelance career’ I’d worked so hard to establish got cruelled by bullies in the disability and freelance writing networks who’ve decided second wave feminists and people who call themselves ‘women’ are ‘trans exclusionary’ and should now be erased.
 (Never mind that I’ve spent a lifetime advocating for women and marginalised – including LGBTIQ – people … choosing to call myself a ‘woman’ is now apparently unforgivable.)
 I had to leave my networks after extensive bullying and being labelled a ‘TERF’ by these judgemental, language policing women.
 So I had, obviously, been feeling a great deal of distress.